 In connection with the rights agreement, 60,000 shares of Junior Participating Preference Stock have been reserved and authorized for issuance by our Board of Directors.
-No shares of Junior Participating Preference Stock were outstanding as of June 26, 2003.
-The following statements with respect to the Junior Participating Preference Stock are subject to, and are qualified in their entirety by reference to, the detailed provisions of our Articles of Incorporation, including the Certificate of Designation relating to the Junior Participating Preference Stock (the "Certificate of Designation"), which is incorporated herein by reference.
+No shares of Junior Participating Preference Stock were outstanding as of February 28, 2003.
+The following statements with respect to the Junior Participating Preference Stock are subject to, and are qualified in their entirety by reference to, the detailed provisions of our Articles of Incorporation, including the Certificate of Designation relating to the Junior Participating Preference.